wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XLIX.

 Destruction of the privateer Gen. Armstrongs
-Samuel C. Re id, captain — Scorpion and Ti- gress captured — U. S. frigate Adams burnt
+Samuel C. Re id, captain--Scorpion and Ti- gress captured--U. S. frigate Adams burnt--Castine--Fort Boyer attacked--destruc- tion of the pirates at Barrataria, by Com, Patterson--Gen. Jackson captures Pensaco- la, and returns to New-Orleans.
-— Castine — Fort Boyer attacked — destruc-
-tion of the pirates at Barrataria, by Com,
-Patterson — Gen. Jackson captures Pensaco- la, and returns to New-Orleans.